 Self-advocacy is a crucial step in preventing these diagnostic errors.
 Make sure you clearly voice your issues and concerns, correctly provide you and your family's detailed medical history, and keep track of your medications, progress, mental health, and more.

 Most appointments are short, so you want to ensure you get the most out of them.
 Guava can help you stay prepared and ahead of your health.
-You can use the app to log medications, store your medical records, and keep track of your symptoms so you can confidently answer every and all questions a doctor might ask during your visit.
+You can use the app to log medications, store your medical records, and keep track of your symptoms.
+When the time comes for a new doctor's appointment, you can then use our visit prep feature to pull all this important information into an organized and easy-to-understand summary.
+From there, you can confidently answer every and all questions a doctor might ask during your visit.
 Your doctor can best help you if they understand the full picture.

 Lastly, if you feel like your doctor isn't listening to you or keeping your best interests in mind, it could be time to find another doctor or get another opinion.
 Always listen to your instincts and your body because no one knows you better than yourself.